arilui/FarmBook/APIDOC.md

-# Final Project API Documentation
+# FarmBook API Documentation
-The Final Project API provides information about the various products on our website and handling user logins and transactions.
+The FarmBook API provides information about the various products on our website and handling user logins.

 ## Endpoint 1 - Get All Product Information.
 **Request Format:** `/products`